oskarrough/ember-wordpress/README.md

 ## How to install

 1. Run `ember install ember-wordpress`
-2. Define where your Wordpress installation is.
-Like this:
+2. Define where your Wordpress installation is:

 ```js
 // config/environment.js